-My name is Matt Fripp and I’ve been working as an international booking agent and manager for jazz musicians for the last 8 years.
+My name is Matt Fripp.
+I’m based in Europe and have worked as an international booking agent & manager for jazz musicians for almost 10 years.

-Whether you are a recent graduate thinking about your first album or a gig veteran who wants to grow their reputation and tour more internationally, there are articles here to help.
+So whether you’re a recent graduate thinking about your first album, or a gig veteran who wants to tour more internationally, there are articles here to help.

-First impressions count for a LOT when it comes to winning fans and convincing industry people to book you or write about you.
+First impressions are important when it comes to winning fans and convincing industry people to book you or write about you.

 If you want to keep building your career, it’s rarely enough to make good music and hope for the best.
 You need to have a plan for creating news and then spreading it, consistently.

-I hope you see some good results from some of the ideas on this site and would love to hear from you if you have questions or feedback, you’re welcome to get in touch.
+I hope you see some good results from some of the ideas on this site!
+If you have any questions or feedback, you’re welcome to get in touch.
 I reply to all personal emails that I receive.

-If you’ve ever taught music to kids, I’m sure (like me) you’ve preached the benefits of ‘little and often’ – it’s same with this.
+If you’ve ever taught music, I’m sure (like me) you’ve preached the benefits of ‘little and often’ – it’s same with this.

 Taking care of the non-playing side of your career may seem like a massive task but working consistently on the right things, a few minutes every day or so, will make a big difference to what’s going on with your career.